Eco-friendly Bamboo Toilet Paper

-It’s BPA free, fragrance-free and hypoallergenic so good for sensitive skin.
+It’s BPA free, fragrance-free, and hypoallergenic so suitable for sensitive skin.

-Unfortunately, this company use plastic in their packaging which is not so eco friendly.
+Unfortunately, this company uses plastic in their packaging (not so eco friendly).

 Pure planets 3-ply toilet rolls are made using 100% bamboo and sugarcane recycled waste materials from the manufacturing industry.

 Each roll comes wrapped in paper decorated with pictures of animals, a nice touch to help brighten up your bathroom.